tridivb/tridivb/README.md

 ## What am I doing now?

 - I am now looking for a new role either as a Software Engineer in the Computer Vision / Machine Learning domain or a funded PhD position in CV.
-- I am trying to re-learn C++ and learn Rust, not to mention how to create multiple sources of income.
+- I am (re-)learning C++ and Rust, not to mention how to create multiple sources of income.

 ## What do I like?